liampalmer0/liampalmer0.github.io/_projects/money-man.md

 desc: A money management desktop app
 ---

-Money Man is an Electon based React app.
+Money Man is a money management desktop app made with Electon and React.